Morrisons relaxed on rivals' price campaigns

 "We have maintained our guidance to the City and we're not changing that," he added.

-Tesco (TSCO.L), Britain's biggest retailer, announced a 500-million-pound investment in price cuts last month in a bid to stem market share losses, while J Sainsbury (SBRY.L) pledged on Sunday to match the prices of 13,000 branded products with Tesco and Asda (WMT.N).
+Tesco , Britain's biggest retailer, announced a 500-million-pound investment in price cuts last month in a bid to stem market share losses, while J Sainsbury pledged on Sunday to match the prices of 13,000 branded products with Tesco and Asda .

 Philips said he was delighted with the launch of Morrisons' new M Kitchen range of own-brand ready meals, predicting they would have a strong Christmas as cash-strapped shoppers eat out less at restaurants and treat themselves at home.